The Game Awards 2016

 The Game Awards 2016 was an award show that honored the best video games of 2016.
 It was produced and hosted by Geoff Keighley at the Microsoft Theater in Los Angeles on December 1, 2016, and was live streamed across several platforms.
-At the event, Overwatch won Game of the Year, Blizzard Entertainment won Best Studio, and game designer Hideo Kojima was honored with the Industry Icon Award.
+During the event, Overwatch won Game of the Year, Blizzard Entertainment won Best Studio, and game designer Hideo Kojima was honored with the Industry Icon Award.

 Broadcast and viewership

 The Game Awards broadcast was streamed on December 1, 2016 at 5:30 pm PST across several video sharing sites, including YouTube and Twitch, as well as on the gaming services Xbox Live, PlayStation Network, and Steam.
 For the first time, the YouTube stream included options for virtual reality and 4K resolution.
 Keighley and other event organizers worked with Tencent QQ to have the show livestreamed and translated for Chinese viewers using Tencent's QQ and WeChat clients, and to participate in the Fans Choice Awards; the two services combined had potential for more than 1.5 billion additional viewers.
 Keighley identified that with China's ban on video games having been lifted in 2015, it has become one of the fastest growing markets for video games, and obtained the Tencent deal was "really an experiment" to see how well the awards presentation would be taken there.

 Keighley served at the host of the live event from the Microsoft Theater in Los Angeles.
-The event featured live performances by Run The Jewels the Doom soundtrack by Mick Gordon, and Rae Sremmurd.
+The event featured live performances by Run the Jewels, the Doom soundtrack by Mick Gordon, and Rae Sremmurd.